STARS AND SOIL: CHAPTER TWO

 “We want to retire,” Da says, voice flat.

 “When?”
-Not the news she had been hoping for.
+Not the news she had been hoping for, or expecting.

 “Within the next year.
 But we want to have enough time to slowly hand it over to you.”